tasmanvs/microscope/README.md

 Run the main application using python3 ui/main_window.py

-Copy the file from the macos laptop to the dev raspberry pi scp ~/Desktop/main_window.ui pi@192.168.86.39:~/microscope/ui/

-Generate a python skeleton file from the qt .ui file using pyuic5 ui/main_window.ui > ui/skeleton.py
+Use the dev raspberry pi to update the skeleton file using the update_skeleton.sh script ssh pi@192.168.86.61 'bash -s' <  scripts/update_skeleton.sh

 Send this code to the pi running the microscope using rsync -r ui pi@192.168.86.37:~